 Vercorin

-A typical village built on a plateau 1,320 m (4,330 ft) above the sea, overlooking the Rhône Valley near Sierre.
+A typical village built on a plateau 1,320 m (4,330 ft) above the sea, overlooking the Rhône Valley above Sierre.
 Beautiful winter sports and summer hikes destination.

 Veysonnaz